impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==

+= 2.10.4: April 29th, 2021 =
+* Security: Resolved Authorized XSS vulnerability - note, you had to be logged in as admin to exploit it
+* Changed: Removed PHAR files from vendor directory to meet wp.org standards
+* Changed: Switched to using WP HTTP remote functions to meet wp.org standards
+* Fixed: Improved escaping in a few places to improve security
+* Fixed: Corrected is_give_form() post type so it once again works

 = 2.10.3: April 21st, 2021 =
 * Fixed: Authentication now works more reliably for the Donor Dashboard on different hosts